1876 United States presidential election: Candidates gallery

 The Greenback Party had been organized by agricultural interests in Indianapolis, Indiana, in 1874 to urge the federal government to inflate the economy through the mass issuance of paper money called greenbacks.
-Its first national nominating convention was held in Indianapolis in the spring of 1876.
-Peter Cooper was nominated for president with 352 votes to 119 for three other contenders.
+Its first national nominating convention was held in Indianapolis during the month of May 1876.
+Peter Cooper was nominated for president with 352 votes to 119 for three other candidates.
 The convention nominated Anti-Monopolist Senator Newton Booth of California for vice president.
 After Booth declined to run, the national committee chose Samuel Fenton Cary as his replacement on the ticket.

 Prohibition Party nomination

 The Prohibition Party, in its second national convention in Cleveland, nominated Green Clay Smith as its presidential candidate and Gideon T. Stewart as its vice presidential candidate.

 American National Party nomination

 This small political party used several different names, often with different names in different states.
-It was a continuation of the Anti-Masonic Party that met in 1872 and nominated Charles Francis Adams, Sr., for president.
+It was a continuation of the Anti-Masonic Party that met in 1872 and nominated Charles Francis Adams Sr., for president.
 When Adams declined to run, the party did not contest the 1872 election.

 The convention was held from June 8 to 10, 1875 in Liberty Hall, Pittsburgh, Pennsylvania.
 B.T.
 Roberts of New York served as chairman, and Jonathan Blanchard was the keynote speaker.

 The platform supported the Reconstruction Amendments to the Constitution, international arbitration, the reading of the scriptures in public schools, specie payments, justice for Native Americans, abolition of the Electoral College, and prohibition of the sale of alcoholic beverages.
 It declared the first day of the week to be a day of rest for the United States.
 The platform opposed secret societies and monopolies.

 The convention considered three potential presidential candidates: Charles F. Adams, Jonathan Blanchard, and James B. Walker.
 When Blanchard declined to run, Walker was unanimously nominated for president.
 The convention then nominated Donald Kirkpatrick of New York unanimously for vice president.